-it may take a few moments for this slideshow of vintage pressler photos to load. many thanks to betsy, rick and skip pressler for sharing precious family memories and giving us a glimpse into how their family lived in our house. so many things are different (colors, patterns, and gasp - curtains!), and so many the same (the 'photo spot' out front). what a gift!
+here are a few vintage pressler christmas photos. many thanks to betsy, rick and skip pressler for sharing precious family memories and giving us a glimpse into how their family lived in our house. so many things are different (colors, patterns, and gasp – curtains!), and so many the same (the ‘photo spot’ out front). what a gift!

 We did not intend to fall in love with our house.
 As a matter of fact, this house was our ‘consolation prize.’
 The house we really wanted was not available, and we needed to move, so when we found this large, plain modern house, we knew we could do something with it.
 We did not know that it would do so much for us.

 The house was in an estate.
 The elderly man who had lived here since 1973 had passed away, and the executor of his estate told us the house had been designed by and for an architect named Fred Pressler.
 It was 1997 and I had never heard of him.
 But a few months later, I saw Mr. Pressler’s obituary in the paper and was compelled to write his widow, Eileen, a letter telling her how much we were enjoying their house, and how livable it was for our family of five.
 It happened so quickly, but our touches, our stuff, our family had made this plain modern house into our dream home and we didn’t even know it was happening.
 She replied back with a copy of an article about the house from the Cincinnati Times Star in 1957.
 The house had been published!
 Our first bit of house ephemera!